 - Contribution to advancement analytics theory/solution building

-To submit a proposal, please email an extended abstract (no less than 450 words) using the button above or to TAAS@austin.utexas.edu.
-Submissions must be received no later than Monday, February 1st, 2021 to be considered.
+To submit, please email your proposal using the button above or to TAAS@austin.utexas.edu.
+Submissions must be received no later than Friday, January 21st, 2022 to be considered.

 Submissions must NOT have been previously presented, scheduled for presentation, published, accepted for publication, and if under review, must NOT appear in print before the symposium.